Plantea Studio's Veja Madrid is an aesthetic time machine, redefining retail

 by Pranjal MaheshwariPublished on : Mar 21, 2026

 Wellness, energy, ritual and a vibrant, photogenic green—Matcha has it all.
-Owing to its popularity on social media and the health-first lifestyle that’s making waves in the urban population, especially the younger generation, the beverage has quickly seeped into the lanes of Vietnam, a country widely known for its deep-rooted obsession with coffee.
-While matcha is making its way into the menus of both high-end hospitality and local cafes, its ceremonial spirit is yet to make a home in a nation where its street coffee culture turns every nook and corner abuzz with conversations and community gatherings.
+Owing to its popularity on social media and the health-first lifestyle making waves in the urban population, especially the younger generation, the beverage has quickly seeped into the lanes of Vietnam, a country widely known for its deep-rooted obsession with coffee.
+While matcha is making its way into the menus of both high-end hospitality and local cafes, its ceremonial spirit is yet to make a home in a nation where its street coffee culture stirs every nook and corner with conversations and community gatherings.

 To a population caught between traditional routine and ritual curiosity, Matte Matcha & Teabar Flagship blends the ceremonial spirit of the Japanese beverage with modern convenience.
 Their largest flagship tea bar in Ho Chi Minh City, designed by Vietnamese interior architecture and brand design studio The Lab Saigon, is nestled in a restored French villa, revising the legacy of the same colonisers who introduced coffee in Vietnam.
-By creating warm and inviting spaces through bespoke lighting and contrast, the teahouse offers matcha’s traditional umami flavour as a conversational aide, a modern, yet authentic speciality, or a ceremonial retreat.
+By creating warm and inviting spaces through bespoke lighting and a texturally-rich material palette, the teahouse offers matcha’s traditional umami flavour as a conversational aide, a modern, yet authentic speciality, or a ceremonial retreat.

 Tucked away in a quiet residential neighbourhood of Xuan Hoa ward, known as Ho Chi Minh’s cultural and historic centre, the tea bar stands unassumingly, until you spot a swinging green cat announcing ‘Matte’ from the corner of your eye.
 The whimsical signage—a derivative of the neighbourhood’s 20-or-so feline inhabitants—invites you into the 100-year-old French house that now hosts the tea bar’s bright green spirit.
-An open, green outdoor garden welcomes visitors into the villa, as it has for over the last century.
+An outdoor garden welcomes visitors into the villa, as it has for over the last century.
 The open patio is dotted with low-height furniture spread across multiple, flexible seating arrangements.
 Resonating with Vietnam’s bustling street coffee shops, the space provides an open outdoor area to savour speciality tea and enjoy a conversation.
 The villa itself stands as a plain white backdrop, with occasional dashes of green wall lamps inspired by the form of a bamboo chasen.

 For a more elaborate but modern matcha experience, the garden leads into the main bar.
-Inside, the restoration has preserved the gracefully weathered exposed brick and raw finish of the original timber roof, in which the designers—known for their experiential marketing and themed spatial designs—avoided extravagant schemes.
+Inside, the restoration has preserved the gracefully weathered exposed brick walls and raw finish of the original timber roof, in which the designers—known for their themed spatial designs—avoided extravagant schemes.
 Instead, they opted for sensitive lighting to accentuate the existing textures of the old masonry construction while employing the use of contrast to highlight the brand’s presence.
 Bare brick walls are softened by tapestries dyed in shades of matcha green, while warm wooden furniture and fittings carry accents of Matte’s signature hue, setting it against the house’s otherwise seasoned aesthetic.

 The only interventions include the central tea bar and partitions, installed as large, monolithic blocks with their plain smoothness offsetting the tactile depth of the heritage structure.
 A long hanging light glows warmly over the counter, which is covered in textured paper and decorated with a rectangular grid pattern—possibly projected from the roof structure above.
 The bar serves a curated menu of signature drinks, speciality matcha, desserts and pastries, while offering tasting notes and a direct view of the entire preparation.